Skip to Content

 1 - Water Savings Audit

 In the face of the constant reduction of water resources and the increasing restrictions from the administration, it is essential to undertake in-depth actions to reduce the water consumptions and the factory discharges.
-In this end, we conduct instrumented audit missions with the following main objectives:
+To this end, we conduct instrumented audit missions with the following main objectives:

 1. Create a detailed mapping of water consumption as close to usage as possible: indeed, it is essential to base decisions on a good assessment of the situation: what volumes and sources of water are consumed? how much and where?
 This requires having an analysis framework that covers at least 85% of consumption, including the identification of any end user representing at least 5% of the site's bill.